faisal244/Portfolio/README.md

 * The 3 Navigation links scroll down to their relevant section

 * Used semantic html tags across the site to define the main sections, including a hero area that  visitor first lands on when the page loads, which contains Nav tags button tags, an about me section, a projects section and a footer.
 Additional divs were placed inside these sections as needed in order to have precise control of styling and positioning via CSS

+* Added extensive comments to the HTML file

 * Added screenshot images to each project card